 This refers to redirecting your browser to websites without your permission.
 HotspotShield free VPN promises its users shielded connections, security, privacy enhancement and ad-free browsing.
 However, the CSIRO study found that HotspotShield redirects user traffic to alibaba.com and ebay.com through its partner networks Conversant Media and Viglink, respectively.

 The study mentions that “AnchorFree’s VPN app HotspotShield performs redirection of e-commerce traffic to partnering domains.
 When a client connects through the VPN to access specific web domains, the app leverages a proxy that intercepts and redirects the HTTP requests to partner websites.”
+Also have a look at our article on open source free vpn software that helps you stay secured online.

 Which free VPNs are safe to use?